HIROS-DEV/Calculator/README.md

 Web Page: https://hiros-dev.github.io/Calculator/

 # Key's Actions

-You can use mouse or keyboard in the Calculator
+You can use both mouse and keyboard in the Calculator.

+"0 1 2 3 4 5 6 7 8 9 ." - numbers key
+"+ - * / %" - operate key
+"=" - equal key
+"d" - AC function (All Clear)
+"BackSpace" - Delete one number on display
+"Tab" - convert number on display from plus to minus (or from minus to plus)

 # Screen Shot